 RULE 6 – Challenges and Appeals

 SECTION 1.
-Challenges and appeals shall be used interchangeably and may be employed by any League member or visitor/guest to the UEFL.
-Challenges shall be posted as a comment or reply to the entry containing the variable to be challenged.
+UEFL Challenges and appeals shall be used interchangeably and may be employed by any League member.
+UEFL Challenges shall be posted as a comment or reply to the entry containing the variable to be challenged.
 The word “challenge” or “appeal” must be included in this post as shall a charge of challenge, or reason for appeal.
-Challenges are utilized by a person who disagrees with a determination made by the League in regards to an ejection and wishes to overturn a ruling.
+UEFL Challenges are utilized by a person who disagrees with a determination made by the League in regards to an ejection and wishes to overturn a ruling.
 The Office of the UEFL Commissioner shall, at its own discretion, retain the power to grant or deny certiorari based on an appeal's compliance with this or any other Rule.

 Points Affecting Variables